Sarah Eckhardt

 Sarah Eckhardt (born 1964) is an American attorney and politician from the state of Texas.
-She is a member of the Texas Senate and a former county judge for Travis County, Texas.
+She is a member of the Texas Senate, representing District 14 since 2020.
+She is a former county judge for Travis County, Texas.

+On December 8, 2025, Eckhardt announced her candidacy for Texas comptroller.
+She won the Democratic primary for comptroller on March 3, 2026, becoming the party's nominee.

 Early life

 Eckhardt is the daughter of Bob Eckhardt, a Democratic politician who represented the Houston area in Congress from 1967 to 1981.
 Eckhardt attended the High School for the Performing and Visual Arts in Houston.
 She appeared in the 1981 film Student Bodies.
 Eckhardt earned a Bachelor of Fine Arts in Theater from New York University in 1986, and joined the Atlantic Theater Company.

 Government and political career

 Returning to Texas, Eckhardt worked with Ann Richards' 1990 gubernatorial campaign.
 She was a delegate to the 1992 Democratic National Convention.
 She became a paralegal in 1993, and enrolled at the University of Texas at Austin in 1994, earning a Master of Public Affairs and Juris Doctor.
 Eckhardt served as an assistant county attorney for Travis County from 1998 to 2005.

+Travis County Commissioners Court

 Eckhardt was elected to the Travis County Commissioners Court to represent Precinct 2 in the 2006 elections.
 She was reelected in 2010.
-In 2013 she resigned her position on the Court in order to be eligible to run to succeed retiring long time County Judge Sam T. Biscoe.
-In March, 2014 she defeated Andy Brown in the Democratic primary, and that Fall she was elected Travis County Judge.
+In 2013, she resigned her position on the court in order to be eligible to run to succeed retiring long-time county judge Sam T. Biscoe.
+In March 2014, she defeated Andy Brown in the Democratic primary and, that fall, she was elected Travis County judge.
 She was the first woman elected as a judge in Travis County, and won a second term as judge in 2018.

+As both a county judge and a county commissioner, Eckhardt served on the Capital Area Metropolitan Planning Organization Transportation Policy Board, which adopts regional transportation plans and allocates federal funding.
+Eckhardt often criticized the board's perceived lack of focus on improving air quality and reducing single-occupancy vehicles, advocating for increased investment in public transportation, bike lanes, sidewalks, and transportation demand management.
+Eckhardt was a vocal supporter of Project Connect, and was involved in the early planning of the project, which will build new light rail, commuter rail, rapid buses, and affordable housing across Austin.

+In 2017, Eckhardt and Austin mayor Steve Adler launched the Master Community Workforce Plan with local non-profits, with the goal of lifting 10,000 residents out of poverty in five years through job reskilling.
+The American Enterprise Institute found the program increased the number of people exiting poverty by 201% in its first year.